mweel1/usa_high_level/grants/personal-profile/v2/index.md

 All signed documents would be stored in your signed documents profile via the licensed document signing companies.
 Anytime these documents are displayed in the operating system they would include the USA seal frame with the date, and all parties that signed the documents.

+All electronic signature applications would have to be licensed on the American Domain System using the .signature domain extension.

 ## Vehicle Registration

 When a vehicle is registered at the DMV, the DMV will update your registration in the vehicle section of your personal profile.

-A link will be provided to go to the DMV, login and pay your bill with debit or credit.
+A link will be provided to go to the DMV, login and pay your bill with debit or credit when you license is due.

+When you oAuth to the manufacturer a connection is made via the VIN # from the vehicle to allow the vehicle to use the DMV information as it sees fit.

 ## Ledger